Burnside High School Burnside High School

 Arthur "Bomber" Harris - commander of the Royal Air Force, Bomber Command during W.W.II (1939 - 45).

-Level 3 History offers students the opportunity to explore thought-provoking historic events that have had significant impacts on society.
-By studying these topics, students will gain a deeper understanding of their own society, their place in the world, and develop important skills that are applicable to tertiary education and various careers.
+Level 3 History offers students the opportunity to explore thought-provoking historic events that have had significant impacts on society and it is a subject that teaches people to gather, process, interpret and present information.
+By studying the topics that are taught, students will gain a deeper understanding of their own society, their place in the world, and develop important skills that are applicable to tertiary education and various careers.

 The three main topics:

 • A historical controversy: The strategic bombing of German cities during World War Two; Students will explore the highly controversial topic of Allied strategic bombing campaigns against German cities during World War Two.
 They will analyse the impact of these bombings on the end of the war and the ethical implications of the significant loss of civilian lives.
+For instance, was it morally right for the Allies to destroy towns and cities that housed German families including children and the elderly in an attempt to when the war and bring to an end Hitler's' Nazi regime?
 Students will research and create a report that presents arguments for and against the effectiveness and moral justifiability of the bombings.
 They will also need to state their own opinion based on their findings.

-• Rwanda Genocide of 1994: This topic delves into the genocide that occurred during the Rwandan Civil War, where over 800,000 predominantly Tutsi Rwandans were killed in a span of 100 days.
+• Rwanda Genocide of 1994: This topic delves into the genocide that occurred during the Rwandan Civil War (Central Africa), where over 800 000 predominantly Tutsi Rwandans were killed in a span of 100 days.
 Students will investigate the causes of the genocide, examine the experiences of the victims, and explore the long-term consequences for those involved.
-This topic provides a comprehensive understanding of this tragic event.
+There will also be a study and analysis of the role that the United Nations took during this tragic event.

 Assessments: